Nexus-Mods/vortex-api/docs/_posts/2020-10-4-QuickBMS Integration Overhaul.md

       bmsScriptPath: path.join(__dirname, 'zip.bms'),
       archivePath: path.join(__dirname, 'tutorial.zip'),
       operationPath: path.join(__dirname, 'opPath'),
+      quiet: true, // Vortex will not raise any notifications on successful/failed QBMS operation.
       callback: (err, data) => {
         if (err !== undefined) {
           // Something went wrong.
         }
         // Operation successful, do something with the data.
       }
+      // If we want a file attached to the error report (if the user chooses to submit the error through the feedback system)
+      additionalAttachments: Promise.resolve([
+         { filePath: 'C:\file.txt', description: 'just a random file for demonstration purposes' }, ]),
     });
 ```